radishmouse/digitalcrafts-meetup-pacman/readme.md

 # Some handy keyboard shortcuts in vs code:

-- move line up/down: opt + up/down
+- move line up/down: `opt + up/down`
-- toggle comment: cmd + /
+- toggle comment: `cmd + /`

+You can find a listing of more shortcuts [on the vs code website](https://code.visualstudio.com/docs/getstarted/keybindings).